MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 **Description**

 Attackers use tools that implement various protocols (SMB, Kerberos, NTLM) in non-standard ways.
-While this type of network traffic is accepted by Windows without warnings, ATP is able to recognize potential malicious intent.
+While this type of network traffic is accepted by Windows without warnings, Azure ATP is able to recognize potential malicious intent.
 The behavior is indicative of techniques such as Over-Pass-the-Hash and brute force, as well as exploits used by advanced ransomware, for example, WannaCry.

 **Investigation**